AlGaN/AlN heterostructures: an emerging platform for nonlinear integrated photonics: Introduction

-In this study, we introduce a platform for photonic integrated circuits based on aluminum gallium nitride (AlGaN), where the AlGaN layer acts as a guiding photonic layer that can be patterned into various components.
-This approach addresses challenges in AlN on sapphire platforms, such as crystal defects at the sapphire-AlN interface.
-We reduce optical losses and improve device performance by the AlGaN layer, shifting the optical mode away from this interface.
-The ability to control the ratio of aluminum to gallium in the ternary alloy Al$_x$Ga$_{1-x}$N allows for tailored properties of the photonic layer, such as bandgap and refractive index engineering, for specific applications.
+In this study, we introduce a platform for photonic integrated circuits based on aluminum gallium nitride (\mbox{AlGaN}), where the \mbox{AlGaN} layer acts as a guiding photonic layer that can be patterned into a large variety of optical components.
+This approach overcomes challenges in AlN on sapphire platforms, such as crystal defects at the sapphire-AlN interface and lateral thickness variation, and introduces further material-specific functionality.
+With the additional \mbox{AlGaN} layer, we reduce optical losses and improve device performance compared to AlN on sapphire by shifting the optical mode away from this interface.
+The ability to control the ratio of aluminum to gallium in the ternary alloy Al$_x$Ga$_{1-x}$N allows for tailored properties of the photonic layer, such as bandgap and refractive index engineering.
+Moreover, \mbox{AlGaN}'s wide band gap enables efficient light transmission across a broad spectrum, depending on composition from below 250 nm to long-wave infrared.
+Doping \mbox{AlGaN} for electrical conductivity combines optical and electronic functionalities, enabling, for example, current-induced refractive index change \cite{Schwarz2004, Bulutay2010}.